Are you thinking about applying for an ESL job in China? Already got an offer for a teaching contract?

 Your ESL contract should state the start date and ending date as a teacher.

-Standard lengths are 10 months for public school and 12 months for private schools.
+Standard lengths are ten months for public schools and 12 months for private schools.

 When the contract ends, the residency and housing permit usually end as well.

 During this time, it will be best to think about whether you wish to continue teaching ESL in China or leaving the country before your residency expires.

 Your ESL contract should include the terms of your medical expenses.

 Most public schools in China offer basic medical insurance for their teachers, i.e., reimbursement for basic hospital fees, etc.

 Basic medical insurance changes if a private school decides to hire you.
 Some companies state a specific amount to pay for medical expenses.

 Make sure to check this carefully, as it's a significant factor that shouldn't be taken lightly.

 Employers may or may not have airfare reimbursement as part of the contract.
 Travel costs include the airfare ticket from your country to China.

 You can check and see if the costs of a travel ticket from China back to your country are included as well.